 And this autumn is date season!

 Dates are the fruit of palm trees.
-Date varieties range from Medjool (a rich-tasting desert delight) to acai (a tropical palm fruit).
+Varieties range from Medjool (a rich-tasting desert delight) to acai (a tropical palm fruit).
 The dates we see in the healthfood store are typically desert types.

 Add three dates to a daily diet and these 5 things will happen!